 This page documents the support of OpenGL & OpenGL ES in RenderDoc.
 This gives an overview of what RenderDoc is capable of, and primarily lists information that is relevant.
 You might also be interested in the full list of features.

-RenderDoc only supports the core profile of OpenGL - from 3.2 up to 4.5 inclusive.
+RenderDoc only supports the core profile of OpenGL - from 3.2 up to 4.6 inclusive.
 This means any compatibility profile functionality will generally not be supported.
 There are a couple of concessions where it was easy to do so - like allowing the use of VAO 0, or luminance/intensity formats, but this in general will not happen.

-RenderDoc supports some ARB, EXT and other extensions - primarily those that are either very widespread and commonly used but aren’t in core, or are quite simple to support.
+RenderDoc supports many ARB, EXT and other vendor-agnostic extensions - primarily those that are either very widespread and commonly used but aren’t in core, or are quite simple to support.
 In general RenderDoc won’t support extensions unless they match one of these requirements, and this means most vendor extensions will not be supported.

 OpenGL remaining work¶

-- Shader debugging is not supported on any shader stage.
+Shader debugging is not supported on any shader stage.

 OpenGL ES capture and replay on Android is natively supported.
 For more information on how to capture with Android see How do I use RenderDoc on Android?.